 Open Internet Disclosure:

-The following policies apply to mass market broadband Internet services offered by Range Telephone Cooperative, Inc. (Range).
-Range also offers enterprise level services that can be individually tailored to customer needs.
-Information on enterprise services can be obtained by contacting http://rangeweb.net .
-It is Range’s policy to provide robust and reliable access to the Internet for all of its mass-market end-user customers.
-Because network resources are shared by all users, Range discloses and identifies the following policies govern its mass market Internet service.
+The following policies apply to mass market broadband Internet services offered by Dubois Telephone Exchange, Inc. (DTE).
+DTE also offers enterprise level services that can be individually tailored to customer needs.
+Information on enterprise services can be obtained by contacting https://www.dteworld.com.
+It is DTE’s policy to provide robust and reliable access to the Internet for all of its mass-market end-user customers.
+Because network resources are shared by all users, DTE discloses and identifies the following policies govern its mass market Internet service.
 These policies are designed to: (i) ensure that shared network resources are allocated fairly among all users; (ii) allow users and prospective users to understand service policies and any significant limitations on the service; and (iii) provide a foundation that assures customers that they can rely on consistently receiving the level and quality of service to which they subscribe.
-Range does not block access to, nor discriminate against, any lawful website or Internet application.
+DTE does not block access to, nor discriminate against, any lawful website or Internet application.
 Customers are encouraged to familiarize themselves with the following policies which are deemed part of their Service Agreement.
-By using Range’s Internet service, the customer accepts, agrees to be bound by and to strictly adhere to, these policies.
+By using DTE’s Internet service, the customer accepts, agrees to be bound by and to strictly adhere to, these policies.
 The customer also agrees to be responsible for compliance with these policies by third parties, such as friends, family members or guests that make use of the customer’s service accounts or equipment to access the network for any purpose, with or without the permission of the customer.

 I. ACCEPTABLE USE POLICY